Sentiment and Emotion

 a.sen.emo[].c | Confidence (0.0 to 1.0) |

-The emo array may contain multiple emotions if more than one is detected simultaneously.
+The emo array may contain multiple expressions if more than one is detected simultaneously.
+Entries are ranked by confidence.

 Speech Valence

 Speech valence is derived from the meaning of the spoken words (not the sound of the voice).
-It is available for English only.
+It is available for English only and uses the audio.speech.a.sen.val field.

 Speech valence appears in the a.sen.val field of audio.speech detections: